etereo-io/edge-next/DOCUMENTATION.md

     name: 'myfield',
     description: 'This is some information to help the user fill the field',
     hidden: false, // Hide the field from display
-    errorMessage: 'The error message that is going to be displayed' }]
+    errorMessage: 'The error message that is going to be displayed',
+    cyphered: {
+      enabled: true,
+      read: ['ADMIN', 'USER'] // which roles can see this field and the value }
+  }]
 }
 ```